Fellow-Consulting-AG/docapp-docs/docs/en/docbits/settings/integration/api-calls-examples.md

 3. Enter the metadata in the `metadata` field.
 The metadata needs to be in a valid JSON format.
 An example of a metadata entry would be: `{"custom-key": "the custom value", "custom_doc_id": "8a5cf33b-c923-4879-96ca-94d69965d508"}`.
 4. Select a file to upload.
 5. Click `Execute`.
 6. Wait for the response.
 If the metadata field is not a valid JSON, an error message will appear.
-If "success": true, then your document will be uploaded to your dashboard with the rules you set in [Docbits (DOC²)](https://app.polydocs.io/settings/classify-extract).
+If "success": true, then your document will be uploaded to your dashboard with the rules you set in [DocBits (DOC²)](https://app.polydocs.io/settings/classify-extract).

 By following these simple steps, you can easily make API calls for document upload and status check using api.polydocs.io.
 For more information, visit [Polydocs](https://polydocs.io/).